 Keith Hipel is an officer of the Order of Canada, a CIGI senior fellow and a BSIA fellow.
 His academic passion is the development of systems thinking methods for determining how humans can live in harmony with one another and their environment through sustainable and fair governance.

-Keith and his research team have designed decision-making techniques for use within a system of systems engineering framework when addressing complex interconnected problems using integrative and adaptive governance in a participatory and interdisciplinary fashion.
+Keith and his research team have designed flexible decision-making technologies for use within a system of systems engineering framework when addressing complex interconnected problems using integrative and adaptive governance in a participatory and interdisciplinary fashion.
 His systems research has been applied to challenging problems in water resources management, international trade, environmental engineering, aquaculture, brownfield redevelopment, water exports, energy and climate change.
 Keith’s engineering expertise allows him to appreciate the physical and technological systems components of complex governance problems facing society.
 He handles societal issues using systems methods such as conflict resolution and multiple objective decision analysis.

 Keith believes that effective policies are needed to encourage the commercialization of Canada’s innovative engineering inventions and ensure that all resource extraction industries have strong value-added components to promote high employment and prosperity.